Every family has one, a fairy. You can probably think of one in your own family.

 I have an aunt who believes her daughter, my cousin, was fathered by a fairy.

-The story goes when she was sixteen, my aunt disappeared for a week and when she got back home, she was pregnant.
+The story goes that when she was sixteen, my aunt disappeared for a week, and when she got back home, she was pregnant.

-She says she was smart enough not to go near the music on account of the good people but remembers stopping on the road just to listen.
+She says she was smart enough not to go near the music on account of the good people, but remembers stopping on the road to listen.

 Next thing she knows, she’s walking in the front door a week later and sick as a parrot.

-If it were me, I’d probably be pissed with everyone thinking me Da was a faerie, but it doesn’t bother my cousin at all.
-She just laughs.
+If it were me, I’d probably be pissed with everyone thinking my Da was a faerie, but it doesn’t bother my cousin at all.
+She laughs.

 Is it possible that half-fairies walk among us?
 Stories such as this are not as uncommon as you might imagine.
 Accounts of people being ‘seduced’ by fairies are as old as the hills and may have some merit.

-There is no doubt there are some among us who are touched with the rare ability to inspire others, during their own lifetime or long after they have passed.
+There is no doubt that some among us are touched by the rare ability to inspire others, during their own lifetimes or long after they have passed.
 You can probably think of a few yourself: John F. Kennedy, Luke Kelly, WB Yeats, Stephen Foster, Grace O’Malley, Oscar Wilde, Michael Collins or John Lennon.

 “I believe in everything until it's disproved.
 So I believe in fairies, the myths, dragons.
 It all exists, even if it's in your mind”